 - By John HudsonJohn Hudson is a senior reporter at Foreign Policy covering diplomacy and national security., Siobhán O'GradySiobhán O'Grady is a staff writer at Foreign Policy.
-She joined FP from the Houston Chronicle's Washington, D.C. bureau and has lived in Morocco and Cameroon.
+A two-time grant recipient from the International Women's Media Foundation, she has reported from South Sudan, Eastern Congo, and Sénégal, and has lived in Morocco and Cameroon.

 The United States is pulling the plug on its drone operations in southern Ethiopia as demands on its fleet of unmanned aircraft expand elsewhere across the continent with the rise of the Islamic State in Libya, and extremist militants in Nigeria, Mali, Chad and Cameroon.